Foster Parent Resources

-This is a book for children about about the foster care experience produced by Nebraska Total Care.
-If you would like a copy of this book please call us at 1-844-385-2192, Nebraska Relay Service 711.
+This is a book for children about the foster care experience produced by Nebraska Total Care.
+If you would like a copy of this book please call us at 1-844-385-2192 (TTY 711).

 Foster Care Closet & Hope Chest: The Foster Care Closet is an ongoing service dedicated to helping youth in the foster care system by meeting their clothing needs for the duration of foster placement.
 The Hope Chest is a collaborative between four non-profit organizations to provide long-term necessities to young adults recently aged out of foster care.

 Nebraska DHHS Foster Care: Foster parents provide care for children who cannot safely remain in their own home.
 What is required to become a foster parent in Nebraska?

 Nebraska Family Helpline: 1-888-866-8660 24 hours a day, seven days a week trained Helpline operators help with immediate safety needs and make recommendations or referrals to appropriate resources.

 Nebraska Friends of Foster Children: NFFC is the only organization in the state that raises private funds to provide grants for children in the foster care system, directly.

 Nebraska Foster and Adoptive Parent Association: To empower, support, and advocate for Nebraska families by promoting safety, permanency, and well-being of our children.